Why contaminated cabin air?

-“Fume Event” is the term used for incidents where a serious cabin air contamination occurs.
-During a Fume Event, much larger quantities of harmful substances will suddenly be released.
-This is often (but not always!) accompanied by smoke/mist in the cabin and/or a bad smell.
-The smell is often described as “dirty socks” or “wet dog”.
+“Fume Event” is the term used for incidents in which severe contamination of the cabin air occurs.
+During a Fume Event, significantly larger quantities of harmful substances are suddenly released.
+This often (but not always!) comes with visible smoke/mist in the cabin and/or an unpleasant odor.
+The typical smell is often described as “dirty socks” or “wet dog.”

-In all present jet aircraft (except B787 Dreamliner), cabin air is supplied by the so-called Bleed Air system.
-This system allows numerous harmful substances to easily enter the cabin, such as:
+In all current jet aircraft (except the B787 Dreamliner), cabin air is supplied by the so-called Bleed Air system.
+This system allows various harmful substances to easily enter the cabin, including:

 1.1 Engine Oil

-The oil used in jet engines contains several chemical additives, including 3-5% of Organophosphates like Trihresylphosphate (TCP).
-These substances are among the most toxic compounds known to man.
-Inhaling Organo Phosphates is very detrimental to health.
+The engine oil used in jet engines contains various chemical additives, including 3-5% organophosphates such as tricresyl phosphate.
+These substances are among the most toxic chemical compounds we know of.
+Inhaling organophosphates is highly detrimental to health.

 1.3 Carbon Monoxide